namin/relaxed-machines/NOTES.md

 ### ∂4 primer

+We take from ∂4 the relaxation of a machine.

 ### How we represent programs and programs with holes

 A program has a fixed max number of lines of code, _l_.